 Six Nations: England's Joe Marler cleared to rejoin squad after self-isolation

-Eddie Jones' side open their campaign away to Scotland at Murrayfield on Saturday; Joe Marler has 74-caps worth of experience, while almost half of England's 37-man training squad have never appeared in Six Nations
+Eddie Jones' side open their campaign away to Scotland at Murrayfield on Saturday; Joe Marler has 74-caps worth of experience, while almost half of England's 37-man training squad have never appeared in Six Nations; Matt Proudfoot maintains Courtney Lawes and Jonny Hill could be involved

 Marler tested positive for Covid-19 a week ago, threatening his involvement in Saturday's trip to Murrayfield, but he has now left self-isolation.